23 Nov 2008

 Stages 2, 4 and 7 completed.

-Stage 3 – Use a used drybrush to gently stroke away any excess sand which has not glued from Stage 2 and apply a coat of ‘Ardcoat varnish over sand to lock it in.
-Leave to dry for an hour or so.
-Don’t worry if you get a little on the paintjob, it will be sprayed with Matt Purity seal later.
+Stage 3 – Use a used drybrush to gently stroke away any excess sand which has not glued from Stage 2 and apply a coat of ‘Ardcoat varnish or seal with watered down PVA (50:50) over sand to lock it in.
+Leave to dry for an hour or longer if watered down PVA.
+Don’t worry if you get a little on the paintjob, it will be sprayed with Matt varnish later, or PVA dries clear.

-Stage 5 – Give the sand a drybrush of Kommando Khaki.
+Stage 5 – Give the sand a drybrush of Kommando Khaki (Karak Stone).

 Stage 6 – Without the need to wash your drybrush, give a light drybrush highlight of Bleached Bone to sand.

-Stage 7 – Tidy up the bevelled edge with a coat of Calthan Brown with normal brush.
+Stage 7 – Tidy up the bevelled edge with a coat of Calthan Brown or your base edge colour of choice with normal brush.

-Stage 8 – Use normal brush tip to add PVA random small daps of glue to base, one or two patches for each base.
+Stage 8 – Use an old brush tip to add PVA random small daps of glue to base, one or two patches for each base.
 Add burnt/scorched grass flock to patches, I use a tweezer pinch load.
 Using the back edge of the tweezers I gently pat the flock down to ensure a good bond and then tap the base against the cutting mat to free any excess for recycling and blow the base to remove any stubborn excess.
+Add any tufts of grass with a small dab of Super Glue.

-Stage 9 – Open the window or go outside, spray a coat of Purity seal over the whole model.
+Stage 9 – Open the window or go outside, spray a coat of Matt Varnish over the whole model.
 Test first over a spare model until happy with process.
 I sprayed too close / too heavy on one scout and it ‘frosted’ ruining it and needing extensive scraping and re-painting!

-Stage 10 – Paint a coat of ‘Ardcoat gloss on the bevelled edge of the base to protect and shine.
-I do my relictor shoulder pads and any gold and glass effect too.
+Stage 10 (optional) – Paint a coat of ‘Ardcoat gloss on the bevelled edge of the base to protect and shine.
+I do my Relictor shoulder pads and any gold and glass effect too, and any lenses/glass for a reflective shine.
 Rinse brush thoroughly.